axelvaldez/radical-companies/_posts/rhatchery.live/2023-06-13-fernanda-guerra-conscious-contracts.markdown

 ---

 <div style="display:none;">
  <p>Fernanda Guerra is one of those people that recognize a good thing when they see it.
-And that is how she went for Conscious Contracts&copy;: she saw the good in them right away.</p>
+She saw the good in Kim Wright&rsquo;s Conscious Contracts&copy; and went for it.</p>
 </div>

 <h1>&nbsp;</h1>